 “This is a former mining operation,” said Steve Child, a Pitkin County commissioner, who used to serve on the board of what’s now Wilderness Workshop.
 “It would have very little environmental impact, but bring an important climate benefit.”

 Sarah Tory is a freelance journalist and correspondent for High Country News.
-This story ran in the Oct.
-9 edition of The Aspen Times.
+This story ran in the The Aspen Times and Glenwood Springs Post-Independent.